 Section 4.2.
-The Employer shall recognize one (1) employee, designated by the FOP, to act as FOP associates for the purposes of administering the collective bargaining agreement.
+The Employer shall recognize four (4) employees, designated by the FOP, to act as FOP associates for the purposes of administering the collective bargaining agreement.
 The associates, or in their absence or inability to perform their function, designated alternates, shall be recognized as representatives, as provided herein.
-The bargaining committee shall consist of two (2) employees.
+The bargaining committee shall consist of five (5) employees.